 2. Delivery of Goods

 2.1 We shall deliver the Goods to the address set out in the Contract (or as otherwise agreed by us) (Delivery Location).
-Where you are a business customer we shall deliver the Goods FCA (Incoterms 2010) unless agreed otherwise.
+We shall deliver the Goods FCA (Incoterms 2010) unless agreed otherwise.

 2.2 Delivery of the Goods shall be completed on the Goods' arrival at the Delivery Location.

 2.3 Any dates quoted for delivery of the Goods are approximate only, and the time of delivery is not of the essence.
 We shall not be liable for any delay in delivery of the Goods that is caused by an Event Beyond Our Control (as defined below) or your failure to provide us with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

 2.4 If you fail to accept or take delivery of the Goods within 7 days of us notifying you that the Goods are ready, then except where such failure or delay is caused by you suffering an event similar to an Event Beyond Our Control or by our failure to comply with our obligations under the Contract in respect of the Goods: